steliost03/RPP/README.md

 * Support for polygonal robot , circular environment boundaries and circular obstacles.

+## Known issues

+* Occassional bug with approximation of obstacle boundary orientation,in combined motion path planning.

 ## License

 For personal , educational and/or other uses covered under fair use.
 This limitation is due to the dependencies of this program.